wware/gitbox/README.md

 docker inspect --format='{{.NetworkSettings.IPAddress}}' gitbox
 ```

-It's a good idea to put an entry for "gitbox" in `/etc/hosts`.
+It's a good idea to put an entry for "gitbox" in `/etc/hosts` of your dev machine.

 Creating a git repo is a bit of a chore.
 Given a repository foo, do this.